mozilla-services/powerhose/docs/source/why.rst

 Powerhose allows us to:

-- deploy dynamically as many workers as we want, event on other servers when it makes sense.
+- deploy dynamically as many workers as we want, even on other servers when it makes sense.

 - write workers in C++